 The Occupational Safety and Health Administration (OSHA) employs inspectors to review and improve workplace conditions.
 So this is done per federal health and safety regulations.
-If you’re passionate about workplace safety, becoming an OSHA inspector might be a rewarding job.
+Becoming an OSHA inspector might be rewarding if you’re passionate about workplace safety.
 So you can choose from one of three OSHA career tracks.
-Gain certifications as needed, depending on your interests as a health reviewer.
+First, gain certifications as needed, depending on your interests as a health reviewer.

 Acquiring the Required Education to Become an OSHA Inspector